 Ask questions geared towards finding out if the candidate is the kind of person who has the initiative to get things done, or if he or she is the kind of person who sits back and won’t move a finger unless specifically instructed to do so.
 IT is an evolving field.
 There are regular new developments.
 A good DBA is constantly learning and staying updated on their field.
 He or she can anticipate potential issues and know how to do preventive care and troubleshoot issues.

-Our professionals at Soaring Eagle Consulting can answer all of these questions in a satisfactory manner and have the background to prove it.
+Our professionals at Soaring Eagle Consulting can adequately answer all of these questions and have the background to prove it.
 Contact us and let us show you what we can do for your business.